The Ascetical Homilies of Isaac the Syrian: Influences

-In writing The Ascetical Homilies, Isaac the Syrian was influenced by the spiritual and theological work of Evagrius, Philoxenus, Theodore of Mopsuestia, Dionysius the Areopagite and John the Solitary, though chiefly by Evagrius.
+In writing The Ascetical Homilies, Isaac the Syrian was influenced by the spiritual and theological work of Evagrius, Theodore of Mopsuestia, Dionysius the Areopagite, and John the Solitary, though chiefly by Evagrius.
 The Evagrian emphasis on the importance of scripture can be seen in The Ascetical Homilies, where Isaac often quotes and interprets verses.
-In the 7th-century Syriac Church in general, schools of exegesis were created not only for monastics and clergy, but for laity as well.
+In the 7th-century Church of the East in general, schools of exegesis were created not only for monastics and clergy, but for laity as well.
 It was at these schools that they could learn to read, write, and memorize scripture.